Like with humans, water is the most important requirement for your livestock. But how much can you expect each animal to consume?

 Outpost Paddock Shelters are specially designed for protecting calves, alpacas, pigs, goats and lambs from weather extremes.
-The benefits of housing your livestock in an Outpost shelter can be seen in the animal’s overall development.
+The benefits of housing your livestock in an Outpost Paddock Shelter can be seen in the animal’s overall development.
 For example, using Paddock Shelters for calves can increase growth rates by up to 20%.

 Outpost offer a range of relocatable shelters to protect vulnerable livestock.
 Specialising in housing livestock, they provide high quality kitset building solutions for horses, pigs, alpaca, calves, lambs and chickens.
 Properly designed open front shelters supply excellent weather protection, allowing animals to come and go as necessary.
 A very popular option available is the Outpost Shelter with Tack Shed.
 This provides a roomy, three sided shelter with an adjoining shed for storing feed and hay.
-Using a relocatable shelter such as the Small Borderland Shelter or the Small Homestead Shelter means the shelter can follow your livestock pasture rotation pattern.
+Using a relocatable shelter such as the Borderland Paddock Shelter or the Lifestyle Paddock Shelter means the shelter can follow your livestock pasture rotation pattern.
 Also, if the weather is wet you can keep mud levels down by moving the shelter to fresh ground.

 Constructed with sturdy timber framing combined with quality corrugated iron or Colorsteel roofing, Outpost shelters provide strong, lasting protection for vulnerable stock.
 For areas where high winds are a particular problem, Ground Anchor Kits are also available.